commonsharp/SurvivalProject-Server/README.md

 * Big match experience/code gained doesn't work well (it seems slot 0 keeps getting exp).

 # 14/04/2017
+* Elements are now randomly spawned throughout the game.
+Every player in the game adds 1 'tick' every 9 seconds.
+Every 10 ticks, a random element is spawned.
+That means if there's 1 player in the room, an element will spawn every 90 second, and if there are 2 players, an element will spawn every 45 seconds.
+The value might get changed in the future.
 * If a player's game crashes, the other players in the same room gets a LeavePlayer message.

 # 13/04/2017